safe-global/account-abstraction-sdk/packages/auth-kit/README.md

 safeAuthKit.getProvider()
 ```

-We expose to events to know when the user is authenticated or when the session is removed.
+We expose two events in order to know when the user is authenticated or when the session is removed.

 ```typescript
 safeAuthKit.subscribe(SafeAuthEvents.SIGN_IN, () => {